keptn/keptn.github.io/content/docs/concepts/secrets/index.md

 The **Secret Service** is used to manage secrets in a Keptn Cluster.
 It provides a simple API for creating, updating or deleting secrets in a specific secret backend such as Kubernetes or vault.

-**NOTE:** The current implementation only supports Kubernetes as a secret backend.
+**NOTE:** The current implementation only supports [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) as a secret backend.

 ## Secret and Scopes